Public Health Caregiver

 engage an evidence-based C.A.R.E Model to explore the core concepts of health equity: examining assumptions, perspective taking, unconditional positive regard (asset-based approach), agency, and sharing power

 The Healing Public Health Caregiver ProjectTM is a professional development experience that can be customized to fit your unique professional learning needs.
 All training sessions and formats include:

-Direct instruction on current, evidence-based foundational knowledge and data about health care professional burnout, compassion fatigue, resilience, and healing.
+Direct instruction on current, evidence-based foundational knowledge and data about public health care professional burnout, compassion fatigue, resilience, and healing.

 Gentle mindful moment practices that strengthen the parasympathetic nervous system's relaxation response

 Put Into Practice training handbook that outlines detailed well-being practices to integrate into one's professional and personal life

 When caregivers are stressed and experiencing burnout, it is easy to forget the power of their presence in their caregiving.
 In this foundations workshop, caregivers connect with their purpose and calling.
 We then discuss how one's calling as a caregiver is intimately intertwined with one's emotional and mental health.

 We discuss the 3 R's ~REST, RESTORATION, REVITALIZATION~ of health caregiver emotional healing and mental health.

 Health caregivers are given two things they need most, time and space, to re-connect with their purpose and passion while they engage and learn soothing body-awareness practices that settle a busy mind and overactive nervous system.